broadinstitute/warp/pipelines/broad/dna_seq/germline/variant_calling/VariantCalling.changelog.md

 * Removed duplicate MarkDuplicatesSpark task from BamProcessing
 * Removed duplicate Docker image from CheckPreValidation task in QC

+# 1.1.0
+2021-06-17

+* Added an optional step to reblock gVCFs, this step is included by default
+    * The VariantCalling pipeline now outputs reblocked gVCFs by default.
+To skip reblocking, add '"VariantCalling.skip_reblocking": true' in the inputs

 # 1.0.0
 2021-03-17